guyuhh3/protostellar_disk_analysis/README.md

     Example script for running radmc3d and writing fits files if you already have input files.
     * **radmc3d_overwrite.py**
     Functions to write/overwrite dust_density.inp, stars.inp, gas_temperature.inp, and dust_temperature.inp.

 * *gizmo_carver-main*
     * Copied from soffner's repository, access details at the following link.  https://github.com/soffner/gizmo_carver

+* *inputs+radmc-3d_tutorial.ipynb*
+   * Jupyter notebook tutorial with code on how to write input files for radmc-3d and then run radmc-3d.